Consumer Protections Cryptocurrency Businesses Can Have, But Don't (Part 1)

 1) On Blacklisting of Wallet Addresses

-American Exchange could have put a hold on the address either immediately upon suspicion, and definitely once they took action against the user.
-See below from Gemini Exchange:
+American Exchange could have blacklisted or at least put a hold on any transactions to the reported cryptocurrency address, immediately upon suspicion, and definitely once they took action against the user.
+Gemini Exchange for example blocked an outgoing transaction to a reported address:

 2) Enhanced Due Diligence with Higher Amounts

 Kraken's internal audit systems did well in preventing Belinda from carrying out a suspicious transaction.
-But that experience did not really stop her from falling further into the scam.
+But their warning did not really disabuse her from continuing on with the scam.
 We can say Kraken did a good job in protecting themselves from being party to a crime.
-But give credit where credit is due.
-Another American Exchange, and many others, allowed their new users to shove off their entire life savings and loans into the abyss.
+But give credit where credit is due; Another American Exchange and other exchanges simply allowed their new users to send out their entire life savings plus loans to the blockchain abyss.

-Below is from Huobi Exchange, which redirects their users suspected of falling for relationship-investment frauds (a.k.a. pig butchering scams) to a questionnaire and an explanation of how such scams work, since at least mid-2021.
+The best automated warning perhaps came from Huobi Exchange, which prompts their users suspected of falling for relationship-investment frauds (a.k.a. pig butchering scams) to a questionnaire and an explanation of how such scams work, since at least 2021.

 3) On Prompts Upon Entering Smart Contracts

-It's long been well-known, since 2018, that self-custody cryptocurrency wallet app users can walk into money-draining traps in the wild, wild West of decentralized apps.
-Many wallet app developers like MetaMask have since taken steps to prevent users from unknowingly getting into smart contacts.
-For instance, Trust Wallet always lets users know whenever they are about to hand over authentication keys to such contracts.
+It's long been well-known, since 2018, that the Wild West of decentralized apps has many malicious actors, and that self-custody wallet app users can too easily walk into crypto-draining traps.
+Many wallet app developers like MetaMask have since taken steps to prevent users from unknowingly getting into malicious and deceptive smart contracts that can execute unlimited withdrawals.
+For instance, Trust Wallet always lets users know whenever they are about to hand over authentication keys.
 The following pops up before a user can access the scam app eth-kyushu(.)com shown above, or any other decentralized app.

-We feel it could still be made better by explicitly saying right there that scam dApps can work this way in getting a user's approval to make unlimited withdrawals.
-Trust Wallet only does so in another page.
+We feel it could still be made better by explicitly saying that scam dApps can work this way in getting a user's approval to make unlimited withdrawals.
+They only do so in another page.
 Still, this is much better than nothing in Coinbase Wallet app, which makes Coinbase Wallet the favorite wallet app among scammers to lead victims into using.
 See Coinbase Wallet Has A Major Security Vulnerability